godwokenrises/godwoken-doc/versioned_docs/version-1.2-rc1(WIP)/tooling.md

 ## CKB.tools

-CKB.tools is a online collection of free development tools created for use with Nervos Network.
+CKB.tools is an online collection of free development tools created for use with Nervos Network.

 The current tools available include: